standards-hub/Nuxt_documentation_installation/How-To-Blog-using-Nuxt.md

 mkdir content/articles
 ```

 Now create the first article in a markdown file `content/articles/first-post.md`.
-Put some initial conntent in it.
+Put some initial content in it.

 ```md